 6. Explain your achievements to date, including patents/applications, prototypes, product stage of development, and progress toward regulatory approval.

 Example: “We have a provisional patent through the end of this year when we will submit our patent application.
 We have worked with our patent lawyer’s office to complete research that confirms that our claim is unique, so we are confident that our application will be approved.
 We are in the second year of a Phase II SBIR award, have completed the prototype, and are starting the clinical trial.
 Based on our prototype testing, we are confident we will meet lab safety testing and certification standards during Phase II.”

 7. Describe risks, risk mitigation, and alternatives.

-Example: “The main risk is that consumers with allergies to nut allergens may eat nuts that have been processed to remove mold, and assume our detoxification makes the nuts safe for people with true nut allergies.
+Example: “The main risk is that consumers with true nut allergies may eat nuts that have been processed with our product to remove mold, and assume our detoxification removes nut allergens.
 It does not.
-To avoid this misunderstanding, we will make no claims about having an impact on allergies and will require food distributors using our detoxifier to label the nuts with a warning that they are not safe for individuals with nut allergies.”
+To avoid this misunderstanding, we will make no claims about having an impact on nut allergies.
+We will require food distributors using our detoxifier to label the nuts “treated for mold toxins” and include a warning that they are not safe for individuals with nut allergies.”

 8. Check for competition and be prepared to discuss it.

-Example: “Our main competition is the current, less effective surgical protocol.
-The data supporting better surgical outcomes by using our product is clear, but we are running into inertia and the convenience of doing business as usual.
-We need administrators inside the system to act as champions for our approach, which is why we are seeking funding to offer free training to them.”
+Example: “Our main competition is the product used in the current, less effective surgical protocol.
+The data supporting the likelihood of better surgical outcomes by using our product in a new protocol is clear, but we are running into resistance from medical staff about making changes because of the convenience of doing business as usual.
+We need administrators inside the system to act as champions for our approach, which is why we seek funding to offer them free training.”